Disney fans have factors to consider when planning their vacation.

 All of the Christmas decorations go up at the beginning of the month, so you’ll feel in the holiday spirit on your trip.

-Although the Florida weather can be rather mild in November, it’s also possible to enjoy a chill in the morning or evening air.
+Of course, the Florida weather can be rather mild in November.
+However, it’s also possible to enjoy a chill in the morning or evening air.

 Back in the days when kids didn’t return to school until after Labor Day, August was part of summer break.
 While this is still the case in some states, a lot of kids go back to school in August.